survivejs/react-book/manuscript/12_troubleshooting.md

 Even though everything should work in theory sometimes version ranges can bite despite semver.
 If some core package, say `babel`, breaks, and you happen to hit `npm i` at an unfortunate time, you may end up with a project that doesn't compile.

 As a first step it can be a good idea to nuke `node_modules` (`rm -rf node_modules`) from the project directory and reinstall the dependencies (`npm i`).
 That may fix the problem.
-Alternatively you can try to explicitly lock some of your dependencies to specific versions.
+Alternatively, you can try to explicitly lock some of your dependencies to specific versions.

 In production environment it may be preferable to lock production dependencies using `npm shrinkwrap`.
 [The official documentation](https://docs.npmjs.com/cli/shrinkwrap) goes into more detail at the topic.